Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/identify-api.md

 - Updates don't appear Redshift because they don't count as events.
 - Because these calls aren't counted as events, this API has no effect on "active user" or "new user" definitions.
 - Because these calls aren't counted as events, Identify API calls don't add to your monthly event count in Amplitude.
-- If you change the `user_id` field from an existing value, then a new Amplitude user is created.
+- If you change the `user_id` field from an existing value, then Amplitude creates a new user.
 Amplitude doesn't create a new Amplitude user if the current value of `user_id` is null.

 ## Example request